Checkmarx/kics/docs/index.md

 Interested in more advanced stuff?
 - Deep dive into KICS [queries](queries.md).
-- Understand how you to [integrate](integrations.md) KICS in your favourit CI/CD pipelines.
+- Understand how you to [integrate](integrations.md) KICS in your favorite CI/CD pipelines.

 ## How it Works